 “Yes, I wear pants all the time, just not as frequently when I’m pregnant and its July,” I answered, trying not to seem rude.

 Once she was sure we weren’t completely crazy, she began to divulge all sorts of concerning information.

 I wish I was making this story up…

 She told me how she once knew a young, newly married couple who assumingly was homeschooled.
 They went to a doctor’s office after a year of marriage because they had yet to conceive a baby.
-To make a long and mentally scarring story short, the man was “planting seeds” on the wrong part of his wife body because they had never been taught about the birds and the bees.
+To make a long and mentally scarring story short, the couple was doing it wrong because they had never been taught about the birds and the bees.

 Yeah … I wasn’t sure what to say to that either.